mikepk/botocore/docs/source/reference/services/servicecatalog.rst

             - **HasDefaultPath** *(boolean) --*

-              A value of ``false`` indicates that the product does not have a default path, while a value of ``true`` indicates that it does.
-If it's false, call  ListLaunchPaths to disambiguate between paths.
-If true,  ListLaunchPaths is not required, and the output of the  ProductViewSummary operation can be used directly with  DescribeProvisioningParameters .
+              Indicates whether the product has a default path.
+If the product does not have a default path, call  ListLaunchPaths to disambiguate between paths.
+Otherwise,  ListLaunchPaths is not required, and the output of  ProductViewSummary can be used directly with  DescribeProvisioningParameters .